-Most Mackinac Island visitors arrive by boat because cars are prohibited (and, besides, there’s no bridge to get to Mackinac Island).
-While many people board a commercial ferry from the mainland in either St. Ignace or Mackinaw City, it is possible to take your own personal boat to Mackinac Island.
+Most Mackinac Island visitors arrive by boat because cars aren’t allowed (and, besides, there’s no bridge to get to Mackinac Island anyway).
+While many people board a commercial ferry to Mackinac Island from the mainland in either St. Ignace or Mackinaw City, some visitors take their own personal boat.

 Private boat slips on Mackinac Island